CVTA Strategic Plan 2021 - 2027

 STRATEGIES

-2. Update signage and wayfinding guides enabling people to clearly find trailheads and follow the Cross Vermont Trail between Lake Champlain and the Connecticut River.
+2. Maintain, and keep updated, signage and wayfinding guides enabling people to find trailheads and follow the Cross Vermont Trail between Lake Champlain and the Connecticut River.

 3. Engage the public in using and valuing each segment of the Winooski Bridge Project, totaling five miles of new trail, as each segment is built and opened in well explained sequential phases.